vulsio/goval-dictionary/README.md

 goval-dictionary requires the following packages.

-- SQLite3, MySQL, PostgreSQL or Redis
+- SQLite3, MySQL (or MariaDB), PostgreSQL or Redis
 - git
 - gcc
 - lastest version of go